Disinformation as a myth: Censorship

 news outlets such as Politico’s “Barbarians

-at the gate: Von der Leyen makes foreign influence a
+at the gate: Von der Leyen makes foreign influence a key campaign topic”, Euronews’ “Van

-der Leyen pitches plan to shield EU from foreign
+der Leyen pitches plan to shield EU from foreign interference if re-elected”, and UnHerd*s already

-interference if re-elected”, and UnHerd*s already surveyed above, “Ursula
+surveyed above, “Ursula

 von der Leyen launches a new war on disinformation”.

-In referring to “foreign influence”, the European
+In referring to “foreign influence”, the European Council above does not

-Council above does not seem to have taken into account the mentioned excerpt in
+seem to have taken into account the mentioned excerpt in the section 3 above on

-the section 3 above on The Swedish Institute of International Affairs, about “What
+The Swedish Institute of International Affairs, about “What

 is so foreign about foreign influence operations”, that is, the

-reasons for the ineffectiveness of focusing on whether foreign or domestic actors are
+reasons for the ineffectiveness of focusing on whether foreign or domestic actors are involved.

-The Council document’s reference to the dangers of
+The Council document’s reference to the dangers of “AI-powered deep-fakes”

-of “censorship” and relates to the discussions on the cultural roots and
+relates to the discussions on the cultural roots and effects of computer and

-effects of computer and communications technology as overviewed in my essay on Artificial General Intelligence and ChatGPT.
+communications technology as overviewed in my essay on Artificial General Intelligence and ChatGPT.

-It is unclear for me whether this initiative for an European Democracy Shield is related to
+It is unclear for me whether this initiative for an European Democracy Shield is related to what appeared later as the East Stratcom

-what appeared later as the East Stratcom Task Force (Wikipedia article here) which
+Task Force (Wikipedia article here) which under

-part of the EU’s diplomatic service
+being part of the EU’s

-which is led by the EU’s
+diplomatic service which is led by the EU’s

-High Representative and illustrates its work here
+High Representative and illustrates its work here in what I

-representative example of its work is offered by an article with the title DISINFO:
+of its work is offered by an article with the title DISINFO: NATO wages a proxy war against Russia (snapshot and

-at the beginning of the article.
+and summarized at the beginning of the article.

 UNESCO’s